8 Tips from Kelsey for the Beginning of Your Aerial Journey

 As I said before, aerial is difficult.
 It is easy to look at your instructors–even other students–and feel like you are not at their level.
 Truth is, you are not.
 Yet.
 You are on day one while your instructor is on year eight.

-You wouldn’t expect a newborn to have the same math level of a third-grader, would you?
+You wouldn’t expect a newborn to have the same math level as a third-grader, would you?
 You are learning.
 Embrace every mistake and every awkward foot tangle because that is where every great aerialist begins.